technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

     ![The Select task and settings step displays with the Regression item checked and the View additional configuration settings link highlighted.](media/amls_selecttaskandsettings.png "Select task and settings step")

-16. On the Additional configurations blade, select the Primary metric of **Normalized root mean squared error**, then expand the Blocked models drop down and check the following items and select **Save**.
+16. On the Additional configurations blade, select the Primary metric of **Normalized root mean squared error**, then expand the Blocked models drop down, check the following items, and select **Save**.
 This will reduce the time to train the model.
     1. ElasticNet
     2. GradientBoosting
     3. KNN